refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDelete/index.md

 ### `undoableTimeout`

-When `mutationMode` is set to `undoable`, `undoableTimeout` is used to determine duration to wait before executing the mutation.
-Default value is `5000` milliseconds.
+When `mutationMode` is set to `undoable`, `undoableTimeout` is used to determine the duration to wait before executing the mutation.
+The default value is `5000` milliseconds.

 ```tsx
 const { mutate } = useDelete();